influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 shard.
 See
 [Release Notes/Change Log](https://docs.influxdata.com/enterprise_influxdb/v1.3/about-the-project/release-notes-changelog/#v1-3-0-2017-06-21).
 As a result, when you restart data nodes, you will see log messages indicating that there is a "protocol" issue writing points from the hinted handoff queue between 1.2 and 1.3 nodes.
-These will resolve themselves once all of the dat nodes have been upgraded.
+These will resolve themselves after all of the data nodes have been upgraded.

 As a result of this change, if you need to downgrade to 1.2 for any reason, you must halt inbound writes while you downgrade the data nodes because the hinted handoff segmentation is not compatible from 1.3 to 1.2.
-You can stop write traffic at the load balancer, by removing ALL data nodes temporarily while you downgrade the binaries and configuration files.
-See Step 2 above.
+You can stop write traffic at the load balancer by removing ALL data nodes temporarily while you downgrade the binaries and configuration files.
+See step 2 above.
 </dt>